 - Up to $10,000 in fines (up to $5,000 for each marker), and

-Nevada D.A.s understand that defaulted markers are non-violent offenses.
-And they realize that incarcerated defendants cannot earn money to pay back the casinos.
+Nevada D.A.s understand that defaulted markers are non-violent offenses, and they realize that you cannot earn money to pay back the casinos if you are incarcerated.
 Therefore, prosecutors are usually willing to resolve casino marker cases.

-If the defendant has no prior casino marker cases and behaves cooperatively, prosecutors may be willing to set up a monthly payment plan.
+If you have no prior casino marker cases and behave cooperatively, prosecutors may be willing to set up a monthly payment plan.
 Once the casinos get reimbursed in full, the D.A. may dismiss the charges.

-However, repeat casino marker offenders may not be able to escape prosecution even if they pay everything back.
-The D.A. may request that the defendant remains on probation for a few years and be barred from entering Nevada casinos to gamble.
+However, if you are a repeat casino marker offender, you may not be able to escape prosecution even if you pay everything back.
+The D.A. may request that you remain on probation for a few years and be barred from entering Nevada casinos to gamble.

-Another option D.A.s may consider is this plea bargain: The defendant pleads guilty to a gross misdemeanor and signs a civil confession of judgment.
-This is a legal admission that the defendant owes the casinos money.
-This way, the only way casinos can pursue their money is through suing the defendant in civil court.
+Another option D.A.s may consider is this plea bargain: You plead guilty to a gross misdemeanor and sign a civil confession of judgment.
+This is a legal admission that you owe the casinos money.
+This way, the only way casinos can pursue their money is through suing you in civil court.

-The advantage of this approach is that the defendant forgoes prison by being on probation.
-And the casino may decide not to take the trouble and expense of suing the defendant after all.
-Especially if the defendant is judgment-proof.
+The advantage of this approach is that you forgo prison by being on probation.
+Then the casino may decide not to take the trouble and expense of suing you after all, especially if you are judgment-proof.

 3. What are common defenses?